-The Patriots opened as 11-point favorites as they host the Bills in Week 10.
+The Patriots opened as 1-point favorites as they travel to New York to take on the rival Jets.

 Other Lines I Like

 The Broncos unveiled a new gimmick last week by letting Tebow run the read option, and the results were unexpectedly good.
 Much like the Wildcat, the league is likely to catch up to this wrinkle in a few weeks.
 In the mean time, the Broncos should be able to put some points on the board.

 Bills (+6) @ Cowboys

 I don’t trust Tony Romo to beat anybody by six, especially with the hamstring monster biting Miles Austin last week.
 Buffalo stumbled last week against a team that presented a matchup problem, but I don’t think Dallas presents those same problems.

 Tampa Bay gets a lot of credit for their 10-win season last year, but that was against a schedule that looked a lot like Penn State’s (with the notable exception that no children were harmed).
 The Bucs were giving up nearly 5 yards per carry before losing their best defensive lineman to injury on Sunday.
 The Texans have the league’s second-ranked rushing offense.

 When you’re betting on two teams that aren’t very good, why not take the points and the clearly better defense?
 In last week’s picks, I alluded to how bad Washington’s offense has been under John Beck, but that also serves to obscure the fact that the Redskins have allowed the seventh-fewest points in the league.
 I don’t think that either team will light up the scoreboard, so I’d take the points.